Apoorva-46/Sorting-Visualizer/README.md

 # Sorting Visualizer

 Welcome to Sorting Visualizer!
-I built this application because I was fascinated by sorting algorithms, and I wanted to visualize them in action. run npm install and then visualise it locally using live server I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
+I built this application because I was fascinated by sorting algorithms, and I wanted to visualize them in action.
+Run npm install and then visualise it locally using live server I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.